ProteusMRIgHIFU/BabelBrain/README.md

 `python BabelBrain.py`

-## Building an standalone application for macOS
+## Building an standalone application
 A Pyinstaller specification file is ready for use.
 To build the MacOS application, just change to the BabelBrain directory and run

-`pyinstaller BabelBrain.spec`
+`pyinstaller BabelBrain-Mac.spec`

 A new application ready to use will be created at `BabelBrain/BabelBrain/dist/Babelbrain.app`

+To build the Windows application run

+`pyinstaller BabelBrain-Win.spec`

+The application will be created at `BabelBrain/BabelBrain/dist/Babelbrain`

 # Version log
 - 0.2.6.
 Apr 4, 2023: